Talk on computational humor

 Computational humor is the problem of generating, identifying and maybe even responding to humorous situations.
 It lies in the AI-complete category of problems, meaning that if it is solved, computers can be said to be as intelligent as humans.
-The talk begins by summarizing existing theories of humor and their associated mathematical models.
+The seminar begins by summarizing existing theories of humor and their associated mathematical models.
 Then, we1 survey a paper that uses machine learning to classify text fragments as humorous or not.
 Next in line is a paper that algorithmically generates knock-knock jokes.
 Finally, we look at a paper that constructs pairs of graphs in order to generate conversational humor.

 along with Rohan Prinja and Tarun Kathuria ↩